 Removal of Trustee.
 The Trustee may be removed at any time by the University, with or without cause, by providing notice, in writing, of an appointment of a successor to the Trustee to be removed, the Paying Agent, the Authenticating Agent and the Registrar.
-Such removal shall take effect upon the appointment of a successor Trustee and the acceptance of such appointment by such successor.
+Such removal shall take effect upon not less than thirty (30) days following the date of the giving of such notice and the appointment of a successor Trustee and the acceptance of such appointment by such successor.
 Upon the termination of the Indenture, and upon the removal or resignation of the Trustee, any reasonable costs associated with any accounting or similar process requested of the Trustee which is not duplicative in nature or in excess of the accounting or similar process ordinarily required under the Indenture and previously provided by the Trustee, shall be a proper charge against the Trust Estate pursuant to the Indenture.